First whare whakairo

 The large Taranaki settlement of Parihaka was one of the most ambitious exercises in incorporating European forms and technology within a Māori architectural project.
-The earliest houses were made traditionally of local materials, but these were progressively replaced with weatherboard and iron-roofed houses.
+The earliest houses were made traditionally of local materials, but these were progressively replaced by weatherboard and iron-roofed houses.
 By 1885 Parihaka’s hundreds of buildings faced streets, rather than a central marae.
 The settlement was equipped with running water and had gas and electric street lighting at a time when Wellington still lacked such amenities.

 Between 1881 and 1907 the founders of the Parihaka movement in Taranaki, Te Whiti-o-Rongomai and Tohu Kākahi, encouraged the construction of colonial-style residences for community leaders.
-Parihaka also had a dining facility modelled on a Victorian teahouse, and thatched whare were replaced by weatherboard homes.
+Parihaka also had a dining facility modelled on a Victorian teahouse, and thatched whare were replaced by weatherboard houses.